What is Earned Value Management and Uses?

-Similarly, EVM is a comparison of Actual costs of work accomplished with the Budget costs of work accomplished.
+Likewise, EVM compares the Actual cost of work accomplished to the Budget cost of work accomplished.
 In other words, called Earned Value.

-EVM is vital to have adequate means of obtaining information about the progress of a project against
+EVM is essential to have sufficient tools for obtaining information about the progress of a project against

 - its baseline and

 Budget, earned value, actual costs, and predictions are the four primary components of a project’s study.
 To get a complete view of the project’s progress, you’ll need all four.
 When you merely look at the budget vs the actual expenditures, you’ll almost always get the wrong picture.

 For example, if project spending is 10% below budget, it may look like the project is performing effectively.
 When the project status or earned value is included in the analysis, however, it may reveal that just half of the work that was initially intended has been completed.
 If that’s the case, we’ve got a project that’s much behind schedule, and the final amount will be substantially higher than expected!

 EVM measures project cost performance by comparing the assigned cost of work accomplished against its actual cost.

 Furthermore, it also measures project schedule performance by comparing the assigned cost of completed work with the assigned cost of scheduled work that should have been completed.

 By providing a uniform unit of measurement and a consistent methodology for reporting progress.
 Moreover, EVM provides an objective measure to assess cost and schedule project performance.

 And, by integrating the scope of work with the budget and actual costs, a better picture of project progress can obtain.